simonmichael/hledger/hledger/hledger.m4.md

    a.
 Search the `if` blocks, from top to bottom, for a succeeding one containing a `skip` or `end` rule.
       If found, immediately skip the specified number of CSV records.

    b.
-Otherwise, compute hledger field values.
+Otherwise, compute hledger field values for this record.
       For each hledger field (`date`, `description`, `account1`, etc.):

     - Collect all assignments to this field, whether top level assignments made by the `fields` rule, top level direct assignments, or conditional assignments made inside succeeding `if` blocks.
       The last/bottom-most assignment wins.

     - Compute the field's actual value, by interpolating any %CSVFIELD references within the assigned value, or by choosing a default value if there was no assignment.

    c.
 Generate a hledger transaction (journal entry), from all the hledger field values.